-What is a debt consolidation loan?
+What is debt consolidation?

 It simplifies repayment, so you only have one bill to worry about

 In many cases, it lowers the interest rate applied to the debt, so you save money

-- It may lower your monthly payment and it always offers fixed monthly payments, which are easier to manage in your budget
+It may lower your monthly payment and it always offers fixed monthly payments, which are easier to manage in your budget

-- You can get out of debt faster, even though you may pay less each month, because it makes debt repayment more efficient
+You can get out of debt faster, even though you may pay less each month because it makes debt repayment more efficient

-How does a debt consolidation loan work?
+How do debt consolidation loans work?

 Credit card debt consolidation loans are the most common.
 They offer low interest rates and fixed monthly payments that are often lower than what you pay now.
 Reduced interest charges mean you can often get out of debt faster, even though you pay less each month.